vitabaks/postgresql_cluster/roles/update/README.md

+## Update the PostgreSQL HA Cluster

-`update_pgcluster.yml` playbook is designed to update the PostgreSQL HA Cluster, to a new minor version (for example 15.1->15.2, and etc).
+This role is designed to update the PostgreSQL HA cluster to a new minor version (for example, 15.1->15.2, and etc).

 By default, only PostgreSQL packages defined in the postgresql_packages variable are updated (vars/Debian.yml or vars/RedHat.yml).
 In addition, you can update Patroni or the entire system.